eguidotti/torchabc/README.md

         raise NotImplementedError

     @staticmethod
-    def preprocess(data, flag='predict'):
+    def preprocess(data, hparams, flag=''):
         """The preprocessing step.

         Transforms the raw data of an individual sample into the corresponding tensor(s).
+        This method is intended to be passed as the `transform` argument of a `Dataset`.

         Parameters
         ----------
         data : Any
             The raw data.
+        hparams : dict
+            The model's hyperparameters.
         flag : str, optional
             A flag indicating how to transform the data.
-The default transforms the input data for inference.
-You can use additional flags, for instance, to perform data augmentation or transform the targets during training or validation.
+An empty flag must transform the input data for inference.
+Other flags can be used, for instance, to perform data augmentation or transform the targets during training or validation.

         Returns
         -------